From BR Bullpen

 Penny went 11-11 with a 5.30 ERA pitching for the Detroit Tigers in 2011; Detroit had signed him hoping that he could be a number 2 starter behind Justin Verlander, but his high ERA meant that instead, his role diminished as the season went along, and he was easily passed by Rick Porcello, Max Scherzer and Doug Fister, becoming an afterthought by the time the team was in full pennant-chase mode.
 He had made 31 starts and pitched 181 2/3 innings during the season, but in the postseason was only used once, that coming in Game 6 of the ALCS, with the Tigers already virtually eliminated.
 He did not help his cause anyway when he gave up 5 runs on 7 hits to the Texas Rangers in 1 2/3 innings, as Detroit went down, 15-5.
 Not finding significant interest from major league teams after the season, he signed with the SoftBank Hawks for 2012.
 He had a rough debut in Nippon Pro Baseball on April 4th against the Rakuten Golden Eagles, allowing 7 hits, 3 walks and 6 runs (4 earned) in 3 1/3 IP to take the loss.
 He was then stopped from pitching again by a shoulder injury, and requested his release from the team, which was granted on May 8th.
 Apparently, the request was made because some unspecified major league teams had expressed interest in signing Penny (which had not been the case the previous off-season) and he wanted to explore a return to the U.S.; there was also talk that he had found the cultural adaptation to Japan much more difficult than anticipated.
 He did sign with the San Francisco Giants on May 18th and pitched 22 times in relief for the eventual World Series champions.
 The results were far from great: a 0-1 record, a 6.11 ERA and 42 hits allowed in 28 innings, with only 10 strikeouts.
 Not surprisingly, he was not used in the postseason.

 Penny was inactive in 2013, then made an attempt at a comeback in 2014, signing a minor league contract with the Kansas City Royals on January 16th.
 However, he did not show anything in spring training and was released on March 7th after giving up 4 runs on 8 hits in 2 innings.
 He then apparently punched an immovable object in frustration, breaking his left hand.
+However, he signed a minor league contract with his original team, now the Miami Marlins, in mid-June and made it back to the majors with them on August 9th, when he defeated the Cincinnati Reds, 4-3.

 He dated actress Alyssa Milano for a time.
 He likes to fish and hunt, and owns race horses.